bazineta/js8call/README.md

   static block, as this tends to be less surprising behavior in modern usage on systems where we have memory to burn.
 - Fixed an issue where the message server and APRS client should have been moved to the network thread, but because they had parent objects, the moves failed.
-All the proper setup was already in place for the moves, i.e., they were connected to be deleted when the network thread ended, they just happened to have parents, and so the moves didn't actually work, resulting in these components remaining on the originating thread.
+Other than a minor thread affinity change required to the APRS client's timer, all the proper setup was already in place for the moves, i.e., they were connected to be deleted when the network thread ended, they just happened to have parents, and so the moves didn't actually work, resulting in these components remaining on the originating thread.
 - Ported the updated PSK reporter from the upstream WSJTX code, which allows for use of a TCP connection, and implements all of the advances in the upstream code, i.e., more efficient spotting to PSK Reporter, omission of redundant spots, and posting of spots is now spread